tianzhich/tianzhich/README.md

 <img align="right" src="https://github-readme-stats.vercel.app/api?username=tianzhich&show_icons=true&theme=chartreuse-dark" alt="Zhi Tian's github stats" />

 <p>My name is Zhi Tian, you can call me Zhi (or Chris which is my foreign name).
 I am a front-end developer from 🇨🇳 Beijing, China.
-I love the open source softwares.
-And I'm always open to collaborate on projects with developers all over the world.</p>
+I love the open source softwares and I'm always open to collaborate on projects with developers all over the world.</p>

 <p>I am interested in TypeScript(especially the type system behind it), functional programming, computer networking, and so on.</p>